-- 1. After waiting 30 minutes; OCS will now jump to the first record in the chain, and begin with the first treatment step.
-This cycle will repeat two more times; a total of three times, because the Cycle Attempts is set to 3 in our example. - 2.
+- 1. After waiting 30 minutes; OCS will now jump to the first record in the chain, and repeat treatment steps for records in the chain if the call result is not changed. - 2.
 For the next two cycles, the Increments between intervals will now take effect and they will increase between each cycle.
-On the second cycle, OCS will wait 50 minutes (Interval of 30 minutes +

-Increment of 20 minutes in our example) before jumping to the first record in the chain.
-On the third cycle, OCS will wait 70 minutes (Interval of 30 minutes + Increment of 20 minutes + Increment of 20 minutes) before jumping to the first record in the chain.
+After the second cycle, OCS will wait 50 minutes (Interval of 30 minutes + Increment of 20 minutes in our example) before jumping to the first record in the chain.
+After the third cycle, OCS will wait 70 minutes (Interval of 30 minutes + Increment of 20 minutes) before jumping to the first record in the chain.

-Note:

-The Next-in-Chain treatment must be the last treatment in the sequence.
-If the Next-in-Chain treatment is not the last treatment in the sequence, all treatments after the Next-in-Chain will be ignored.
+Note: The Next-in-Chain treatment must be the last treatment in the sequence.
+If the Next-in-Chain treatment is not the last treatment in the sequence, all treatments after the Next-in-Chain will be ignored. ------- ---